stephband/midi/README.md

 ### .output(options)

-Add an output node to the route.
+Add a MIDI output node to the route.
 Automatically requests MIDI access and finds the relevant port, if it exists.

     var route = MIDI().output({ port: 'Port 1' });